zoran-repos/merge_index_elasticsearch/README.md

-# Demo how to force merge indexes in Elasticsearch
+# --- Demo --- How to force merge indexes in Elasticsearch

 For testing purpose those setup will spinup Elasticsearch and Kibana in Docker environment